S. C. Jamir

 Senayangba Chubatoshi Jamir (born 17 October 1931) is an Indian politician and former Governor of Odisha.
-He was Parliamentary Secretary to Pandit Jawaharlal Nehru and Deputy Minister under Indira Gandhi.
+He was Parliamentary Secretary to Jawaharlal Nehru and Deputy Minister under Indira Gandhi.
 He has served as the Chief Minister of Nagaland, Governor of Maharashtra, Governor of Gujarat & Governor of Goa.
-He was awarded the third-highest Civilian Award in India, Padma Bhusan in 2020 for his work in public affairs.
+He was awarded the third-highest civilian award in India, the Padma Bhusan, in 2020 for his work in public affairs.

 Early life

 Chubatoshi Jamir was born on 17 October 1931 to Senayangba Jamir and Takatula of Ungma Village.
 Jamir is the grandson of Jungshinokdang, who in the late 19th century, had the providential opportunity to meet the American Christian Missionary Rev. Edwin W. Clark and was instrumental in bringing Christianity to Nagaland.
 He did his early education in Mokokchung, at Kolkata's Scottish Church College for his intermediate in arts, and higher studies at Allahabad University from where he subsequently obtained his B.A. and LL.B. degrees.